 Other trains in Belgium: ICT, P, S / L, including extensions to Roosendaal, Maastricht (the Netherlands), Aachen (Germany), and Luxembourg.

-Local trains in Luxembourg: RE, RB, including extensions to Belgium, France, and Germany.
+Local trains between Luxembourg and neighbouring countries: RE, RB; first class train travel within Luxembourg.
 (Second class train travel within Luxembourg is free / zero-fare.)

 IRE, RE, RB, S-bahn in Germany (the umbrella term for these in German is Nahverkehr 'near traffic', i.e. local/regional trains).
 Including their extentions to the Netherlands.